zboucek/flightmare/docs/source/first_steps/pointcloud.rst

 Flightmare can extract the point cloud of a scene.
 This data can be used for path planning.

-Generate point cloud with flightlib
+Generate Point Cloud with flightlib
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The **unity_bridge** provides a function to save the point cloud.